 Choosing Baby Holding Positions

-You can even try out different positions to understand what suits her the best.
+You can even try out different positions to understand what suits your baby the best.

 1. Shoulder hold